-SEC.
-3.05 PROPOSED PAYMENT PROCEDURES
+SEC 3.05 PROPOSED PAYMENT PROCEDURES

 The state will make payments based on a negotiated payment schedule.
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.
-The State will pay contractor on a monthly basis for all approved work.

-SEC.
-3.06 CONTRACT PAYMENT
+SEC 3.06 CONTRACT PAYMENT

 No payment will be made until the contract is approved by the Commissioner of the Department of Health and Social Services or the Commissioner's designee.
 Under no conditions will the state be liable for the payment of any interest charges associated with the cost of the contract.
+The state is not responsible for and will not pay local, state, or